MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 ==Revelation 20:14-15==
 https://www.bible.com/bible/111/REV.20.14-15
 ### The Compromising or State Church / Pergamum
+Pergamum means married
+This was a place where idols w
+AD 313-590 (Pergamum) - State Church (The emperor became Christian)
 >' “To the angel of the church in Pergamum write: These are the words of him who has the sharp, double-edged sword. ' ==Revelation 2:12== https://www.bible.com/bible/111/REV.2.12